Lough Arrow: Hydrology

 Lough Arrow is a mesotrophic lake.
 It is fed mainly by springs but also by a number of streams entering on the lake's western and southern sides.
 The lake drains north into the Unshin River.
 The mean lake depth is 9 m with a maximum depth of 33 m.

 Natural history

 Fish present in Lough Arrow include brown trout, perch, roach, three-spined stickleback, pike, rudd, bream and the critically endangered European eel.
 A number of duck species winter at the lake including mallard, wigeon, teal, red-breasted merganser, tufted duck, pochard and goldeneye.
 Other bird species found at the lake include great crested grebe, little grebe, cormorant and mute swan.

 Lough Arrow has been designated a Special Area of Conservation as a hard water lake habitat.

 History

 A number of important historical sites are located in the area around Lough Arrow.
 Carrowkeel Megalithic Cemetery is located in the Bricklieve Mountains above the lake's western side.
-It is one of the most extensive and best preserved complexes of the Irish Passage Tomb Tradition.
-Moytura, located on the eastern side of the lake, features standing stones and is also the site of the mythological Second Battle of Moytura.
+It is one of the most extensive and best preserved complexes of the Irish passage tomb tradition.
+Moytirra East Court Tomb, located on the eastern side of the lake, features standing stones and is also the site of the mythological Second Battle of Moytura.
+Just north of Lough Arrow is the 10 meter high Heapstown Cairn constructed c.
+3000 BC.